pabcrudel/react-film-archive/README.md

 If the API is changed, this allows you tu update the data once regardless where the data is being used.

+## Use of React hooks

+## useRef

+Creates a mutable reference that persists throughout the life cycle of the component.
+It can store any value that can be mutated (an id, a DOM element, a counter).
+The main benefit is that every time the value changes, the component is not re-rendered.
+In other words, the value persists between renders.